scala/docs.scala-lang/_sips/minutes/2018-09-24-sip-minutes.md

 [Watch on Scala Center YouTube channel](https://youtu.be/tEb4UF6RJrM)

-Minutes were taken by Darja Jovanovic.
+Minutes were taken by Darja Jovanovic and Jorge Vicente Cantero.

 ## Attendees